 - Refusal of the Call: Just about everyone, until about halfway through the film.

 - Space Is an Ocean: Somewhat literal.
 The Jillucians' spacecraft is basically a galleon — In SPACE!.
-People can also swim in space, wearing nothing more than normal clothing and a breath mask.
+People can also swim in space, wearing nothing more than normal clothing and a breathing mask.

 - Space Sailing: See Space Is an Ocean above.